Merida’s Best Photo Spots

 Palacio Municipal

-Another of the cool buildings in the Grand Plaza is the “Palacio Municipal”, and it is located on the west side of the plaza.
-Of course to see it at its prettiest you should visit close to sunset or after.
-The palace is lit up at this time and much more stunning to see.
+Another of the remarkable buildings in the Grand Plaza is the “Palacio Municipal”, and it is located on the west side of the plaza.
+Of course, to see it at its prettiest, you should visit close to sunset or after.
+The palace is lit up now and much more stunning to see.

 Palacio de Gobierno

-Palacio de Gobierno, completed in 1892, is an important piece of Mérida’s history.
-Today, it is not only a fully functioning government office, but also a museum that visitors can stroll through to see local artifacts (like murals and oil paintings) and admire the building’s colonial architecture.
+Palacio de Gobierno, completed in 1892, is essential to Mérida’s history.
+Today, it is not only a fully functioning government office but also a museum that visitors can stroll through to see local artifacts (like murals and oil paintings) and admire the building’s colonial architecture.
 Just like Casa Montejo, it is free to visit.
 Palacio de Gobierno is located on the north side of the Plaza Grande.

 The Iconic Paseo de Montejo

 As you continue your photographic journey through Merida, don’t miss the iconic Paseo de Montejo.
-This grand avenue stretches for miles and is lined with historic mansions and elegant sculptures.
-The wide boulevard is perfect for capturing the grandeur of Merida’s past while also showcasing its modern day energy.
+This grand avenue stretches for miles and has historic mansions and elegant sculptures.
+The wide boulevard is perfect for capturing Merida’s past’s grandeur while showcasing its modern-day energy.

-I would suggest that you take a stroll down the tree lined avenue to take it all in.
-And if you have time, be sure to visit both during the day and in the evening.
+I suggest you stroll down the tree-lined avenue to take it all in.
+And if you have time, be sure to visit both during the day and evening.
 Not only do you get more photo opportunities this way, but you can also enjoy the many restaurants along the way.

 With stunning architecture and lively street scenes, the Paseo de Montejo is truly one of Merida’s best photo spots!

-Of course you will find some of Merida’s best photo spots are in the beautiful squares.
-First there is Parque de Santa Lucia.
+Of course, some of Merida’s best photo spots are in the beautiful squares.
+First, there is Parque de Santa Lucia.
 It sits at the intersection of Calle 60 and Calle 55, three blocks north of the Cathedral de San Ildefonso, and it is the oldest in the city.

-Recently Santa Lucia Square has become a popular spot for Instagram shots because of the giant “confidente” chair.
-But it also features restaurants, live music, and Santa Lucia Church, which was originally built in 1575.
-Additionally you can join the “Serenata” and enjoy music and traditional dancing if you visit on Thursday evenings.
-Besides all that, the brightly colored buildings and vibrant energy of the square make for a great photo opportunities.
+Santa Lucia Square has recently become one of the top Instagram spots because of the giant “confidente” chair.
+But it also features restaurants, live music, and Santa Lucia Church, originally built in 1575.
+Additionally, you can join the “Serenata” and enjoy music and traditional dancing if you visit on Thursday evenings.
+Besides all that, the brightly colored buildings and vibrant energy of the square make for great photo opportunities.

 Another lovely square to visit is Parque de San Juan.

-But my personal favorite was Parque de Santa Ana, definitely one of Merida’s best photo spots!
-Obviously, there are many more squares to find and enjoy but these will get you started.
+But my favorite is Parque de Santa Ana, which is definitely one of Merida’s best photo spots!
+Obviously, there are many more squares to find and enjoy, but these will get you started.

 Gran Museo del Mundo Maya

 Another great place to explore is the Mayan History Museum.
 Celebrating the Mayan culture, the museum houses a permanent collection of more than 1100 remarkably well-preserved artifacts.
-If you’re planning to visit any of the Mayan ruins while in Merida, this is a great first stop.
-You can gain some context and an up-close look at some of the fascinating pieces found at the sites.
-Or, the museum is actually a great alternative if you are unable to visit any of the ruins.
+This is a great first stop if you plan to visit any Mayan ruins while in Merida.
+You can gain some context and an up-close look at some of the fascinating pieces at the sites.
+Or, the museum is a great alternative if you are unable to visit any of the ruins.

 Vintage Volkswagens

-As you explore Merida it won’t take you long to notice the abundance of vintage Volkswagens.
+As you explore Merida, it won’t take long to notice the abundance of vintage Volkswagens.
 The city is filled with these gems.
-They are fun and quirky and delight to see.
-Not to mention, whether they are restored or not, they are awesome to capture with your camera.
+They are fun and quirky and a delight to see.
+Not to mention, whether they are restored or not, they are fantastic to capture with your camera.

 Gorgeous Day Trips from Merida for Amazing Photos